Read This First

 Prompt 3: Do a deep dive into the primary arguments made in the transcript, augmented by other relevant sources.
 Create syllogisms of the arguments if possible, clearly restate any analogies, and make any causal chains explicit.

-The section works by contrast: Deep Dive into Primary Arguments as a supporting reason, Complexity from Simple Beginnings as a load-bearing piece, and Limitations of Cellular Automata in Describing Reality as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Deep Dive into Primary Arguments as a supporting reason, Complexity from Simple Beginnings as a load-bearing piece, and Limitations of Cellular Automata in Describing Reality as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Deep Dive into Primary Arguments distinct from Complexity from Simple Beginnings.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Deep Dive into Primary Arguments distinct from Complexity from Simple Beginnings.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Argument